pysat/pysat/docs/new_instrument.rst

 of years with only 2 digits and expands them to 4 using the two_digit_year_break keyword.
 Note the support for format_str.

-If the constructor is not appropriate, then lower level methods within pysat._files may also be used to reduce the workload in adding a new instrument.
-Note in pysat 3.0 this module will be renamed pysat.files for greater visibility.
+If the constructor is not appropriate, then lower level methods within :py:class:`pysat.Files` may also be used to reduce the workload in adding a new instrument.

-See pysat.utils.time.create_datetime_index for creating a datetime index for an array of irregularly sampled times.
+See :py:func:`pysat.utils.time.create_datetime_index` for creating a datetime index for an array of irregularly sampled times.

 pysat will invoke the list_files method the first time a particular instrument is instantiated.
 After the first instantiation, by default, pysat will not